adriantori/shell-infotech/readme.md

 6. Using Sequelize and PostgreSQL complete with database migration and seeding using Casual library.

+7. Used Memory Caching at getAllData Service to saves resources.

 ## Requirement to Run This Locally:

 1. PC and its equivalent.